-Writing your resume to pursue a Medical Affairs position?
+Writing your resume for a Medical Affairs leadership role?

-A compelling resume for Medical Affairs or Clinical Affairs has evolved FAR beyond a list of clinical and leadership roles.
+A compelling resume for Medical Affairs or Clinical Affairs has evolved FAR beyond a list of clinical and leadership tasks.

-You’ll need to prove you can bridge the gap among medical teams, physicians, hospital executives, and marketing interests, showing your collaboration, revenue generation, and commercialization skills – as well as business and branding insights.
+- You’ll need to prove you can bridge the gap among medical teams, physicians, hospital executives, and marketing interests, showing your collaboration, revenue generation, and commercialization skills – as well as business and branding insights.

 Medical Affairs executives often combine commercial-side business meetings with oversight of research strategy, clinical studies, and scientific claims validation.

-As shown in this VP of Medical Affairs sample resume, you’ll need to explain how your leadership influence has created successful product rollouts, or fostered increased understanding between commercial and clinical groups, and produced growth from clinical programs.
+As shown in this VP of Medical Affairs sample resume, you’ll need to explain how your work has shaped product commercialization, fostered communication among commercial and clinical groups, and produced growth from clinical programs.